zenderock/servelink-app/README.md

 ## Overview

 - **App**: The app handles all of the user-facing logic (managing teams/projects, authenticating, searching logs...).
 It communicates with the workers via Redis/
-- **Job queue/Worker**: When we create a new deployment, we queue a deploy job using arq/Redis.
-The workers (in the worker container) execute them and report back in real-time to the app via Redis Streams.
+- **Workers**: When we create a new deployment, we queue a deploy job using arq.
+It will start a container, then delegate monitoring to a separate backrgound worker (`app/workers/arq.py`), before wrapping things back with yet another job.
 These workers are also used to run certain batch jobs (e.g. deleting a team, cleaning up inactive deployments and their containers).
-- **Logs**: build logs are streamed from the workers via Redis Streams, and served to the user via an SSE endpoint in the app.
-Runtime logs are all logged in Loki and made available per project through the app.
+- **Logs**: build and runtime logs are streamed from Loki and served to the user via an SSE endpoint in the app.
 - **Runners**: User apps are deployed on one of the runner containers (e.g. `Docker/runner/Dockerfile.python-3`).
 They are created in the deploy job (`app/tasks/deploy.py`) and then run a series of commands based on the user configuration.
 - **Reverse proxy**: We have Traefik sitting in front of both app and the deployed runner containers.
 All routing is done using Traefik labels, but we also maintain environment and branch aliases (e.g. `my-project-env-staging.devpush.app`) maintaining Traefik config files.

 ## File structure

 - **`app/`**: The main FastAPI application (see Readme file).
+- **`app/workers`**: The workers (`arq` and `monitor`)
 - **`devops/`**: Ansible playbooks and Terraform for production setup.
 - **`Docker/`**: Container definitions and entrypoint scripts.
 Includes local development specific files (e.g. `Dockerfile.app.dev`, `entrypoint.worker-arq.dev.sh`).
 - **`scripts/`**: Helper scripts for local (macOS) and production environments